FluffynatorT800/AcademyDevOps/Dokumentation/AcademyDevOps.md

 the second port 80 is the service port, 80 as it is the default nginx port. </br>
 It can be neccessary to delete the deployment and service to avoid port conflicts </br>

+Due to connection issues it was necessary to change the kubeconfig file, </br>
+which jenkins uses in the pipline. </br>
+In this case it was neccessary to use the kubeconfig file assigned to the user on the VM. </br>
+An absoulte awful solution, will not recommend it. </br>

 Changed Jenkinsfile to tag the java image with the build number </br>
 Added DockerHub credentials to Jenkins and passed them in the jenkinsfile as env variable </br>
 Added extra stages and steps in Jenkinsfiles to login to docker hub and push the image into a specified repository. </br>